 A dental bridge procedure requires some healthy tooth structure to be shaved off of certain teeth to allow them to support the bridge.
 Dental implants do not rely on anything and will not require the remaining teeth to be altered in any way.
 A dental bridge can then be placed on the implant, leaving the natural teeth alone.

-To learn more about dental implants, contact your dentist at Huntington Family Dental in Calgary, AB.
+To learn more about dental implants, contact our dentist office near you at Huntington Family Dental in Calgary, AB.